salomaoalves/Languages/R/RStatistics.md

     table(df$col1, df$col2)

-Proportions of a Freq Table
+Proportions of a Frequency Table

     prop.table(freqTable)

-Proportions of a Cont Table
+Proportions of a Contingency Table

     prop.table(contTable)

-Freq Table Margins
+Frequency Table Margins

     margin.table( df|table, 1|2 ) # the total sum; 1 for row, 2 for cols